matuntosh/mosaique/README.md

 4. Move or copy an 'original image file' into mosaique-package folder.
 5. Move or copy 'mosaique piece image files folder' into mosaique-package folder.
 6. Write mosaique-pieces.csv file into mosaique-package folder.
-7. Enable local file access to web browser.
-8. Open original image file and mosaique-pieces.csv.
+7. Open original image file and mosaique-pieces.csv.
 	1. Select 'original image file'.
 	2. Select mosaique-pieces.csv file that was written at (6).
 	3. Original image and mosaique image are displayed on a web brower.